greg-raven/Impeachment-Chronicles/_posts/2024-07-21-world-would-have-been-a-better-place.md

 Meet Dan Whitfield.

-He's running for US Senate in Arkansas against @TomCottonAR.
+He's running for U.S. Senate in Arkansas against @TomCottonAR.

 Dan said the world would be a better place if the bullet would have killed Donald Trump last Saturday.